 Proud Boys trial disrupted after defense says its witness was paid FBI informant

-Washington — Prosecutors in the trial of the Proud Boys conceded Thursday that a witness to be called by the defense had previously been paid by the FBI as a confidential informant against members of the far right group in the months before five of its members were to be tried for seditious conspiracy.
+Washington — Prosecutors in the trial of the Proud Boys conceded Thursday that a witness to be called by the defense had previously been paid by the FBI as a confidential informant in the months before five members of the far-right group were to be tried for seditious conspiracy.

 According to court documents filed late Wednesday by defendant Zachary Rehl, between April 2022 and January 2023, the unnamed female FBI informant was "in contact via telephone, text messaging and other electronic means, with one or more of the counsel for the defense and at least one defendant."